itk-dev/naevnssekretariatet/docs/LOGGING.md

 * Create entity listener extending `AbstractRelatedToCaseListener`
 * Listen to doctrine events, eg. `postUpdate`, in entity listener and call `logActivity($action, $args)`
-* Add entity listener to entity
+* Add entity listener to entity and let it implement `LoggableEntityInterface`

 We keep the following structure: